 There are several resources available when you’re looking for a job as a CFE. the ACFE has a members-only job board, and several national recruiting agencies post listings.
 As an ACFE member you could network with other members or look into local financial institutions, state government agencies or credit agencies.

-A certified fraud examiner’s job is an interdisciplinary art, requiring a diverse set of skills.
-CFEs need investigative abilities as well as expertise in finance and law.
+A certified fraud examiner’s role is an interdisciplinary art, requiring a diverse set of skills.
+CFEs need investigative abilities as well as an education in finance and law.
 And a background in criminology doesn’t hurt.
 Investigators or legal professionals who have earned a criminal justice degree or accountants who specialize in auditing and analysis are good candidates for certified fraud examiner training.

-Certified fraud examiners with a background in finance may work in the following setting:
+Certified fraud examiners with a background in finance may work in the following settings: